Andrew Busenbark recovered from double open-heart surgery at Maria Fareri Children's Hospital.

 Today, Andrew is 12.
 He's in sixth grade.
 And he's thriving.
 (He plays travel basketball with the best of them.)
 He's our only child, so when the team at Maria Fareri Children's Hospital saved his life, they saved ours too.
 We have a family because of them.
 I can't think of a better reason to partner with the children's hospital that saved us all.
 And to do everything I possibly can to help the teams that I know will change the lives of other children and families—just like they changed ours.

 Send questions or comments to firstname.lastname@example.org.
 Megan McDonnell Busenbark is a writer for Children's Hospitals Today and founder and principal of Encore Communications LLC, in New Fairfield, Connecticut.
 Above all else, Megan is the proud mother of Andrew Busenbark.

-Busenbark and several members of the Partnership for Safety Task Force at Maria Fareri Children's Hospital spoke at the 7th International Conference on Patient- and Family-Centered Care in New York City in July 2016.
-Access their presentation and materials.
+Megan and several members of the Partnership for Safety Task Force at Maria Fareri Children's Hospital will present at the 8th International Conference on Patient- and Family-Centered Care: Promoting Health Equity and Reducing Disparities in Baltimore in June 2018.

 This team also spoke at the 7th International Conference on Patient- and Family-Centered Care.
 Their presentation is available for download.